AscendingPassage.com HOME PAGE.

 Then gradually, as we walked on, we saw it in

-already disdainful with thrust-out chin and baffling, mysterious
+already an expression disdainful, with thrust-out chin and baffling, mysterious

 smile.
-And when at length we arrived before the colossal visage, face
+At length we arrived before the colossal visage, face

-high above our heads--there came over us at once the sentiment of all
+high above our heads.
+There came over us the sentiment of all

 the secret thought which these men of old contrived to incorporate and

 But in full daylight their great Sphinx is no more.
-It has ceased as
+It is greatly scarred by time.
+But after the manner of all phantoms, it

 comes to life again at night, beneath the enchantments of the moon.

 For the men of its time whom did it represent?
-King Amenemhat?
+King Chephren?
 The Sun

 God?
 Who can rightly tell?
-Of all hieroglyphic images it remains the
+Of all Egyptian images it remains the

 everything for the benefit of the uninitiated under the form of awe-

-inspiring figures of the gods; and it may be, perhaps, that, after
+inspiring figures of the gods.
+It may be, that, after

 having meditated so deeply in the shadow of their temples, and sought